ADVERTISER DISCLOSURE

 BOTTOM LINE

 Magnesium Citrate by Bluebonnet is formulated with 400 mg of magnesium citrate which comes in a 2 caplet per day serving.
-Like others on our list, it's good that this product is made and tested in the USA.
-However, wish that it had more than one type of magnesium as well as a longer return period.
+This product is made and tested in the USA.
+However, it only contains one form of magnesium, and once more the 30-day return period may be a potential cause of concern for some users.

 Our Choice